STUDENT HEALTH INSURANCE PLAN

 Student Health Fee: This fee entitles students to unlimited sick visits to the office for evaluation, diagnoses and treatment, without a copayment.
 The student’s private health insurance is billed for office visits, laboratory tests and other procedures that may be done in Health Services.

-If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most outpatient services are paid in full (after per visit copays).
-Inpatient services have a 20% coinsurance.
-If you seek the services of a Non-Preferred Provider, you will be responsible for a 20% coinsurance for covered outpatient services and 40% for inpatient services.
-When you see Non-Preferred provider, you will be responsible for any difference between the allowed charge and the provider’s actual billed charge (this is in addition to your deductible and/or your co-insurance).
-There is no annual deductible for services provided by Preferred or Non-Preferred Providers.
-A summary of insurance benefits is provided on the reverse side of this letter.
+If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most services are covered 80% after co-insurance/deductibles or 100% after copays.
+If you seek the services of a Non-Preferred Provider, you will be responsible 35% of the cost (after deductible) for most services.
+When you see non-preferred provider, you will be responsible for any difference between the allowed charge and the provider’s actual billed charge (this is in addition to your deductible and/or your co-insurance).
+There is a $250 deductible for services provided by Preferred or Non-Preferred Providers.
+A summary of insurance benefits is provided under “Benefit Information” on the left hand side of this page.

 To find a participating provider, please visit www.bluecrossma.com for Massachusetts providers.
 To find participating providers out-of-state, please visit the BlueCard Provider Finder website at www.bcbs.com/healthtravel/finder.html.

-If you are purchasing coverage for your Dependents under this plan, you will need to enroll them on-line by visiting www.universityhealthplans.com, and selecting the University of Massachusetts Dartmouth link.
+If you are purchasing coverage for your Dependents under this plan, you will need to enroll them on-line by visiting www.universityhealthplans.com and selecting the University of Massachusetts Dartmouth link.
 From this same link, you may also enroll in the separate voluntary Dental and Vision insurance programs (separate premium charged for voluntary programs).

 If you are currently uninsured, we recommend that you carefully consider the Student Health Insurance Plan underwritten by Blue Cross Blue Shield of Massachusetts.
 If you are covered by your family’s or spouse’s insurance plan, we encourage you to compare the costs, coverage, and benefits of the Student Health Insurance Plan to those of your existing plan before making any decision about your health insurance.
 We believe that many students and/or parents will be pleasantly surprised to find that the cost of our plan may be considerably lower than that of other insurance options, while providing more comprehensive coverage with lower out-of-pocket expenses.
 If you are under age 26 you may be eligible for your parent’s plan.

 Sheila Dorgan, MSN, FNP,

-Student Health Services
+Director of Student Health Services